catlee/aosa-volume2/raw/mailman/mailman.rst

 Mailman site, and what few options they would need could be specified through the Launchpad web ui.

-At the time, Launchpad as not open source, so we had to design the integration in such a way that Mailman 2's GPLv2 code could not infect Launchpad.
+At the time, Launchpad was not open source, so we had to design the integration in such a way that Mailman 2's GPLv2 code could not infect Launchpad.
 This led to a number of architectural decision during that integration design that were quite tricky and somewhat inefficient.
 Because Launchpad is now open